Utah LLC: Everything You Need to Know

 Utah LLC provides its members with limited liability in terms of the company’s debts and obligations.
 3 min read

 A Utah LLC provides its members with limited liability in terms of the company’s debts and obligations.
-An LLC also referred to as a limited liability company, operates essentially as a corporation, sole proprietorship, and partnership all in one.
-An LLC affords its members with limited liability as they cannot be held personally liable for the company’s debts.
+An LLC, or limited liability company, is an attractive type of business structure that doesn’t hold its owners personally liable for the losses or debts of the LLC.
 The State of Utah has over 95,000 active LLCs, ranking it sixth in the State on the small business survival index, with the eighth best tax and regulatory requirements.

 If you need help establishing your Utah LLC, you can post your legal need on UpCounsel’s marketplace.
 UpCounsel accepts only the top 5 percent of lawyers to its site.
 Lawyers on UpCounsel come from law schools such as Harvard Law and Yale Law and average 14 years of legal experience, including work with or on behalf of companies like Google, Stripe, and Twilio.